Construction and Demolition Recycling

 John Richardson, Vice President and General Manager, Community Recycling:

-We found pulling out wood and metal off the floor was not the way to go.
-So in 1992 we put in equipment to recover dirt, wood, concrete and metal out of the C&D loads.
+Community Recycling has over 200 employees in facilities in Southern California in Sun Valley and transfer stations.
+In 1992 we put in equipment to recover dirt, wood, concrete and metal out of the C&D loads.
 After the Northridge earthquake, we had to handle a lot of different waste streams.
 We were able to recycle 92% of the C&D at first, when it was primarily concrete.
-Then the percentage dropped to the low 80s, when the loads were primarily from interior remodeling.
 The current percentage recycled is in the mid 70s.

 Report from the CIWMB on C&D Recycling Statewide